avahoffman/urban-weed-genomics/bash/README.md

 ## Step 2 - Concatenate Files and Install Stacks

-### Step 2a - `02-concat_files_across4lanes.sh`
+### Step 2a - Concatenate Files for each Sublibrary

-I ran my samples across the whole flow cell of the NovaSeq, so results came in 8 files for each demultiplexed sublibrary (4 lanes \* paired reads).
-For example, for sublibrary 1\_1, we’d see the following files:
+We ran my samples across the whole flow cell of the NovaSeq, so results came in 8 files for each demultiplexed sublibrary (4 lanes \* paired reads).
+For example, for sublibrary 1\_1, we’d see the following 8 files:

     AMH_macro_1_1_12px_S1_L001_R1_001.fastq.gz
     AMH_macro_1_1_12px_S1_L001_R2_001.fastq.gz